srijan-paul/vyse/src/object-model/op-overload.md

 # Operator Overloading

-Snap has several logical and arithmetic operators.
+Vyse has several logical and arithmetic operators.
 The behavior of these operators are well defined when the operands are of the expected data types (e.g `number` operands for `+`).